KrisCris/Palworld-Pal-Editor/README.md

 ### C. Docker Container

 1. Clone the code.
-2. You may want to take a look at `./docker/docker-compose.yml`, and do some modification.
+2. Copy `./docker/sample-docker-compose.yml` to `./docker/docker-compose.yml`, then do necessary modifications.
-3. Run `./build_and_run_docker.sh`, or just manually run the commends if you are using Windows.
+3. Run `./build_and_run_docker.sh`, or just manually run the commands if you are using Windows.

 ### Config File